 What does an Ethnographer do?

 An ethnographer is a researcher who collects and records information about human culture and society.
 Field, design, and visual ethnography are some of the research methods that can be applied to the various sub-categories of this social study.
-An ethnographer must frequently be able to recognize patterns in and comprehend issues faced a diverse group of people from various backgrounds.
+An ethnographer must frequently be able to recognize patterns in and comprehend issues faced by a diverse group of people from various backgrounds.

 Ethnography is a branch of cultural anthropology that is closely related to ethnography.
 The latter treats human society as a scientific field, whereas the former usually focuses on direct human interaction.
 Anthropologists can work in a variety of fields, including geography, education, linguistics, economics, and social work.
 Ethnographers collect data that can be used not only to gain a better understanding of societies, but also for business and to improve people’s quality of life.